MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-stack-hci-kernel-soft-reboot-error-c0000034.md

 ## Solution

-This warning message is harmless, and you can safely ignore it.
-The message won't appear in Azure Stack HCI versions later than 21H2.
+This warning message is spurious and you can safely ignore it.
+In later versions of Azure Stack HCI, version 21H2, the message will appear as an information event rather than warning.